RavenDB: An Introduction

 - Security: With excellent options like certification and encryption, the data stored is well secure.

-- Monitoring: A constant watch on server dashboard, SNMP and real-time logging helps improve overall performance.
+- Monitoring: A constant watch on the server dashboard, SNMP and real-time logging helps improve overall performance.

-- Administration: Administration helps overall database with assistance from periodic backups, RAVENCLI, Administrator JS Console.
+- Administration: Administration helps overall database with assistance from periodic backups, RAVENCLI, and Administrator JS Console.

 - Migration: In case of consumer requirement to migrate to a different database, RavenDB can be migrated without any issues to MSSQL, MySQL, MongoDB, and Cosmos DB